Silk Road Adventure: Fann Mountains & Best of Uzbekistan

 • Accommodation at the hotels on twin/double sharing basis with breakfasts.

-• Guided sightseeing tours according to the program
+• Guided sightseeing tours according to the tour program.

 The cost of the tour doesn’t include:

-• Personal equipment (backpack, sleeping bag, camping sleeping pad, track sticks, shoes, clothes).
+• Personal equipment (backpack, sleeping bag, camping sleeping pad, trekking poles, shoes, clothes).

-• The cost of meals not specified in the program.
+• The cost of meals not mentioned in the program.

 Additional Services:

-• Domestic flight Urgench – Tashkent: from 60 USD for a ticket.
+• Domestic flight Urgench – Tashkent: from 60 USD per ticket.

-• Supplement for an individual transfer airport – hotel – airport:
+• Supplement for individual transfer airport - hotel - airport:

 Accommodation: